xxxibdara/732-project/RUNNING.md

 ## Run wordcount.ipynb
 - Input file for wordcount.ipynb is "input file for wordcount.zip"
 - It will produce a file called: out_negative.csv or out_positive.csv
-- The file contains word count for each single business that has 1 review star or 5
+- The file contains word count for each single business that has 1 review star or 5, each row represents one business

 # Save data into MongoDB
 We manually save the data into mongoDB.
 Our mongodb connection string is:\